Alice Borrello

 Calderini Mario, Chiodo Veronica and Borrello Alice.

-The Tiresia Impact Outlook 2019 offers an updated description of the state of the art of finance for social impact in Italy and some reflections on the possible development trajectories of a market with great transformative power worth 8 billion.
-The analysis is based on 58 structured interviews with operators on both the supply side and the demand side of capital.
+The Tiresia Impact Outlook 2019 offers an updated description of the state of the art of social impact finance in Italy and some reflections on the possible development trajectories of a market with great transformative power worth 8 billion.
+The analysis is based on 58 structured interviews with operators on both the supply and demand sides of the capital market.

 https://www.tiresia.polimi.it/uncategorized/tiresia-impact-outlook-2019-il-report-della-ricerca/